 At times the media asks or is invited to attend school events.
-If you do not want your child to be photographed, videotaped (contests, performances) or placed on the school or system website, school Face Book page or other media, please send the principal a letter requesting that the child not be in any school photos.
-This letter is due by the tenth day of school.
-Please complete the letter sent home consenting for your student to be or not to be photographed.
+If you do not want your child to be photographed, videotaped (contests, performances) or placed on the school or system website, school Face Book page or other media, please send the principal a letter requesting that the child not be in any school photos within the first 10 days of school.